 Known for his philosophy of applying "whatever works", Bruno stresses the importance of training the humans prior to attempt to change the behaviour in dogs.

 He has self-taught himself through books, workshops and seminars by scientists and dog behaviourists such as John Bradshaw, Konrad Lorenz, Jane Goodall, Gerald Durrell, James Herriot, Desmond Morris, B.F.
-Skinner, Jan Fennell, Cesar Millan and Vilmos Csanyi.
+Skinner, Jan Fennell and Vilmos Csanyi.
 He studied evolutionary psychology and ethology, and completed his EU-qualification, license-to--trade dog training course in 2013.

 Working with dogs is his passion project.
 For years he dreamed of opening his own dog school - a goal he achieved after moving to the United Kingdom.

 He is NOT a dog behaviourist.
 His expertise lies in training people new skills - the result of a coaching career of twenty-three years.
-His methodology is based on the idea that training a dog must aim at as much self-development and self-discipline for the human as behaviour change for the dog, in order to be efficient.
+His methodology is based on the idea that training a dog must aim at as much self-development and self-discipline for the human as behavioural change for the dog.

-His main field of interest is canine fitness - exercising in a way that creates unity and collaboration between man and his dog.
+His main field of interest is canine fitness - creating unity and collaboration between man and his dog through exercise.